 - 8 If you are prompted, answer any additional questions to complete your installation. - If you preconfigured all of the installation options, the installation program does not prompt you to enter any installation information.
-See Chapter 2 for more information. - If you did not preconfigure all the installation options, use the "Checklist for Installation" in Solaris 10 11/06 Installation Guide: Planning for Installation and Upgrade to help you answer the installation questions. - If you are upgrading a system that has non-global zones installed, follow these steps. - a.
-When you are prompted to select initial installation or upgrade, choose Upgrade.
-Click Next. - b.
-If your system has multiple root (/) partitions, select the partition that you want to upgrade on the Select Version to Upgrade panel.
+See Chapter 2 for more information. - If you did not preconfigure all the installation options, use the "Checklist for Installation" in Solaris 10 8/07 Installation Guide: Planning for Installation and Upgrade to help you answer the installation questions. - 9 After the system boots and installs over the network, instruct the system to boot from the disk drive on subsequent boots.